ayhanyigid/kerkenes-router/README.md

 ## Sites

-This is some sites that uses the simple-router project in production.
+This is some sites that uses the kerkenes-router project in production.

 - [holla.dk](http://www.holla.dk)
 - [ninjaimg.com](http://ninjaimg.com)